Skip to content

 We never store your matches

-Matches are computed in memory, encoded into a compact URL fragment, and returned to your browser.
-The server forgets them as the response is sent.
-The next request — even from the same person, on the same IP, a millisecond later — has no memory of what came before.
+Your results are computed in memory, packed into a small URL, and handed straight back to your browser.
+The server forgets them the instant you have them.
+The next request — even from you, a millisecond later — has no idea what came before.

 You don't need an account